Generating SSL Certificate for Episode archive🔗

 The command will prompt for the certificate details.

-An important point is to fill in information about the Common Name (e.g. server FQDN or YOUR name) with the IP address of the service.
+An important point is to fill in information about the Common Name (e.g. server FQDN or YOUR name).
+Common Name is the string that will be displayed in the certificate signer information.
+If this field is left blank, the result will be an empty string.

 openssl x509 -req -in serviceCertRequestName.csr -CA rootCertName.crt -CAkey rootCertKeyName.key -CAcreateserial -out serviceCertName.crt -days 5000